adam-mcdaniel/oakc/README.md

 }
 ```

-Lastly, in the entry point, the our `fact` function is called with the argument `5`.
+Lastly, in the entry point, our `fact` function is called with the argument `5`.

 ```c
 void fn1(machine* vm) {